 From this estrangement, I deemed necessary a conscientious change.
 I started the M.A. program at UIUC and discovered a whole new world, a world that in reality was not new.
 It was always there, the only thing that I needed was literature.
 Literature from the Spanish speaking world, especially from Latin America, where the structures of power, foreign domination, national identity, sexual identity are examined and questioned.

 I did obtain an M.A. in French Studies, and I am glad that I did not go further in the French literature field.
 I am glad, however, that I speak and know the language and some of its canonical works.

 Next language in my list is Portuguese.

-- M.A.
-Spanish Literatures and Cultures Concentration, University of Illinois at Urbana-Champaign (expected May 2018).
+M.A.
+Spanish Literatures and Cultures Concentration, University of Illinois at Urbana-Champaign, 2018.

 M.A.
 French Studies, University of Tennessee at Knoxville, 2013.

 B.A.
 History of Art, Minor in French Literature, University of California at Berkeley, 2006.